FAQ

 The Zentrale Stelle Verpackungsregister (Central Agency Packaging Register – ZSVR) has published the 'system participation requirement catalogue' containing the classifications of different types of packaging, taking into consideration the criteria mentioned above.
 This catalogue is an administrative regulation.
 To receive legal certainty beyond the catalogue, you can apply to the ZSVR to receive a determination about whether a specific article of packaging is subject to system participation.

-Where registration has not occurred, the products with the relevant packaging are subject to a distribution ban, which also applies to each downstream distributor.
-In addition, a producer who has committed an administrative offence by failing to register may be subject to a fine of up to EUR 100,000.
+If there is no registration, then the packaged goods are banned from distribution.
+This distribution ban also applies to downstream distributors.
+In addition, a producer who has committed an administrative offence by failing to register may be subject to a fine of up to €100,000.

 The register is public and features a search function so that anyone (e.g. clients, competitors, enforcement authorities, systems, and environmental and consumer associations) can check whether an initial distributor of packaging complies with the law.
 Pursuant to section 9 (4) VerpackG (Packaging Act), the Zentrale Stelle Verpackungsregister (Central Agency Packaging Register – ZSVR) must make the following information publicly accessible: